 Make a Packing List and Check It Twice

 It pays to be thorough and meticulous when packing for your vacation.
 You don’t want to head for a beach vacation without a swimsuit or sunscreen, so double-check to make sure you’ve packed yours.
 The last thing you want is to waste money buying items you know you already have back at home.

 So, think ahead about the various activities you might do on your vacation and pack accordingly.
 Remember: Gift shops and even drugstores in vacation destinations often charge much higher prices than your local store at home.

 Plan Your Itinerary Thoughtfully

-It can be tempting to think that you must go to all the tourist attractions at a destination.
-But before you pay to go to a Broadway show in New York or to Disneyland outside of Los Angeles, consider what your ideal day really looks like.
+It can be tempting to think that you must go to all the tourist attractions in any given destination.
+But before you pay for a Magic show in Las Vegas or head to Disneyland outside of Los Angeles, consider what your ideal day really looks like.

 Do you dream of vacationing so you can explore different cultures, taste authentic cuisine and view beautiful architecture?
 If so, don’t feel compelled to pay to hit other people’s highlights.
-Just because a guidebook says somewhere is a “must go,” that doesn’t mean it really is.
+Just because a guidebook says somewhere is a “must-see,” that doesn’t mean it really is.